tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 ### 2. The Protein Coat

-That necklace made up of beads (they are called 'capsomeres' in technical jargon. capsomeres are structures filled with protein, they come in different shapes and sizes) is the protein coat.
+That necklace made up of beads is the protein coat (they are called 'capsomeres' in technical jargon. capsomeres are structures filled with protein, they come in different shapes and sizes) .

 What does that do?